simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 being replayed/simulated.
 At the moment, these computation events can be simulated using SMPI by calling internal smpi_execute*() functions.

-To disable the benchmarking/simulation of computation in the simulated application, the variable ``smpi/simulate-computation`` should be set to no.  This option just ignores the timings in your simulation; it still executes the computations itself.
+To disable the benchmarking/simulation of a computation in the simulated application, the variable ``smpi/simulate-computation`` should be set to **no**.
+This option just ignores the timings in your simulation; it still executes the computations itself.
 If you want to stop SMPI from doing that, you should check the SMPI_SAMPLE macros, documented in Section :ref:`SMPI_adapting_speed`.